 Meaningful Data for Our Communities: Nature’s Scorecard 2022

 For decades, communities have been legally required to stop stormwater pollution from entering Puget Sound.
 Our newest Nature’s Scorecard Report assesses local stormwater pollution controls, called stormwater retrofits, and progress toward regional implementation.
-Stormwater retrofits treat (filter out pollutants) or control (slow the flow to ensure treatment or prevent flooding) polluted stormwater runoff from existing development, so the Report Card focuses on our region’s most populous communities.
+Stormwater retrofits treat (filter out pollutants) or control (slow the flow to ensure treatment or prevent flooding) polluted stormwater runoff from existing development, so the Report focuses on our region’s most populous communities.

 Is your city or county committed to these important investments?

-A SUSTAINABLE vision for Puget Sound
+A Sustainable Vision for Puget Sound

 Using the Scorecard and our findings, we engaged in community outreach, advocacy with local elected officials, and had one-on-one meetings with municipal staff.
 Our goals were to encourage—and pressure—Permittees to step up their game and require that developers protect clean water in our region.
 Our hard work paid off.
 When we updated the Scorecard in 2019, we found that 72% of Permittees had made meaningful code updates (achieving 4 or 5 check-marks).
-This 20% increase in high scoring municipalities, including 28 Permittees that stepped up their game, was a big improvement and showed that our engagement efforts are worthwhile.
+This 20% increase in high-scoring municipalities, including 28 Permittees that stepped up their game, was a significant improvement and showed that our engagement efforts are worthwhile.

 LID is the best tool to mitigate stormwater pollution from new development, but much of our region was built before LID was legally required.
 We must fix our past mistakes by installing stormwater retrofits: LID and green stormwater infrastructure to treat (filter out pollutants) or control (slow the flow to ensure treatment or prevent flooding) polluted stormwater runoff from existing development.
-That is why we pivoted our focus in 2021 to examine what Permittees have done to control stormwater pollution from areas built without LID.
+We pivoted our focus in 2021 to examine what Permittees have done to control stormwater pollution from areas built without LID.